There are 2 types of operations:

 As a general rule, the partition thread should be released as soon as possible because operations are not designed

-IMap.executeOnKey(), because these operations block other operations to be executed.
+IMap.executeOnKey, because these operations will block other operations to be executed.

 Currently, there is no support for work stealing.
-Different partitions that map to the same thread may need to wait till one of the partitions is finished, even though there are other free partition-aware operation threads available.
+Different partitions that map to the same thread may need to wait till one of the partitions is finished, even though there are other free partition-operation threads available.

-Take a cluster with three members.
+Take a 3 node cluster.
 Two members will have 90 primary partitions and one member will have 91 primary partitions.
-Let's say you have one CPU and four cores per CPU.
-By default, four operation threads will be allocated to serve 90 or 91 partitions.
+Let's say you have one CPU and 4 cores per CPU.
+By default, 8 operation threads will be allocated to serve 90 or 91 partitions.

 threads are used.
 When the Hazelcast instance is started, an array of operation threads is created.
 The size of this array